hieuvp/aws-certified-cloud-practitioner/topics/the-8-fallacies-of-distributed-systems/README.md

 ## The Network is Reliable

+> Calls over a network will fail.

 ## Latency is Zero

+> Calls over a network are not instant.

 ## Bandwidth is Infinite

+> Bandwidth is limited.

 ## The Network is Secure

+> The network is insecure.

 ## Topology Doesn't Change

+> Network topologies change constantly.

 ## There is One Administrator

+> There is no one person who knows everything.

 ## Transport Cost is Zero

+> Transport cost is not zero.

 ## The Network is Homogeneous

+> The network is not homogenous.

 ## References